frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/regional/italy/import-e-invoice.md

 <!-- add-breadcrumbs -->
 # Importing e-Invoice from Supplier
+As of January 1, 2019, electronic Invoicing is mandatory for domestic businesses operating with domestic B2B and B2C transactions in Italy.
+ERPNext has a feature to import supplier invoices from XML files provided by suppliers to the government.

 ERPNext has a feature to import supplier invoices from XML files provided by suppliers to the government.
 Using this you can import Supplier e-invoices into ERPNext.
 The supplier details like supplier names, address and purchase invoices will get created automatically in the system from the XML files.

 ## Prerequisites